 As graphic design permeates through every part of modern life, it can be quite easy to take it for granted.
 It can also be quite difficult to explain exactly what it is, in the simplest of terms.
 This article will give you a variety of content to help you introduce kids to graphic designing.
 It will also discuss some of the graphic design software you can try and some other additional online courses if your child wants to learn more.

 This is a growing industry and companies are always looking for additions to creative teams who will help them thrive.
 Engaging your kids in graphic designing-related activities is a good way to maintain their interest.

 Adobe Photoshop and Illustrator are the top two image editing applications for graphic designers and aspiring graphic designers would do well to learn how these applications work.

 A logo helps build a brand’s identity.
 Let your kids express what their personal logo would look like.
 You can create a logo that represents you in general or create a company that sells your child’s favorite product.
 Look for examples from their favorite products and companies.
 Discuss the types of colors that are used to represent different brands.

 Typography is the study of font types.
 A huge part of becoming a good graphic designer is building your knowledge of typography.
 Shoot the Serif is a fast-paced and fun game that is easy to learn.
 The goal is to simply shoot the font styles that are serif while trying to avoid shooting the sans serifs.
 A serif is a small line attached to the end of a stroke in a letter or symbol.
 A sans serif is a letter or symbol that does not have a line attached.

 Create Your Own Business Card

 Designing your own business card is a fun project that teaches kids how to share important information in the business world.
-Your kids will learn how to express and get their ideas on a small space.
+Your kids will learn how to express and get their ideas in a small space.
 Teach them the type of information that goes on a business card.
-This is also a great way for kids to practice memorizing important information such as their phone number and home address.
+This is also a great way for kids to practice memorizing important information such as their phone numbers and home address.